langroid/langroid/README.md

 We welcome contributions -- See the [contributions](./CONTRIBUTING.md) document for ideas on what to contribute.

-Building LLM Applications?
+Are you building LLM Applications, or want help with Langroid for your company, or want to prioritize Langroid features for your company use-cases?
 [Prasad Chalasani](https://www.linkedin.com/in/pchalasani/) is available for consulting (advisory/development): pchalasani at gmail dot com.

 Sponsorship is also accepted via [GitHub Sponsors](https://github.com/sponsors/langroid)